Suctioning Your Tracheostomy

 Step 2.
 Prepare to suction

-Turn on the suction machine to the setting that your healthcare team gave you.
+Turn on the suction machine to the setting that your care team gave you.

 Attach the suction catheter to the suction machine.
 Dip the catheter tip into the

-solution to assure the suction is working.Do the following only if your healthcare provider tells you to: Put a small amount of
+solution to be sure the suction is working.Do the following only if your health care provider tells you to: Put a small amount of

 solution into your trach tube.
 This will help loosen mucus.